scollier/Summit2014OSEonOSPViaHeat/scott/10-Extending-the-OpenShift-Environment.md

 *Note the IP address of node 2.
 The address will be needed later in this lab.*

 SSH into the node2 instance.
-This may take a minute or two while they are spawning.
+This may take a minute or two while the instance is spawning.
 This will use the key that was created with *nova keypair* earlier.

 SSH into the node